Usmansiyi/Youth-Basketball-Program-Excel/README.md

 ## Author - Usman Siyi

-This project showcases MS Excel skills essential for analysind data. looking For someone with skills on Excel and data analysis , connect with me through the following channels:
+This project showcases MS Excel skills essential for analysing data. looking For someone with skills on Excel and data analysis , connect with me through the following channels:

 - **Email**: (nuraensiyi@gmail.com)
 - **LinkedIn**: [Connect with me professionally](https://www.linkedin.com/in/UsmanSiyi)